 This creates frustration because it feels like effort is not translating into results.
 However, the issue is rarely about cleaning itself.
 In most cases, it is linked to how the system is structured, something that becomes clearer when looking at a complete home organization blueprint designed for long-term stability.

-A home becomes dirty quickly because of repeated small actions, constant movement, and the absence of systems that manage this flow.
+A home becomes dirty quickly because of repeated small actions, constant movement, and patterns that cause the house to get messy again throughout the day.

-At its core, a house gets dirty quickly because there is no structure controlling how mess is generated and contained.
+At its core, a house gets dirty quickly because there is no structure controlling how mess is generated and contained, which allows dirt and clutter to build up again shortly after cleaning.

 Cleaning resets a space, but it does not stop the processes that create dirt and clutter.